timiskhakov/timiskhakov.github.io/_posts/2022-03-21-dnd-and-algorithms.md

 }
 ```

 Normally, a binomial coefficient is computed using factorials.
 However, they are notorious for being large, so once we get over factorial of 12 we overflow the size of `int`.
-For that purpose alone, we will switch from computing factorials to iterating over `k` or `n - k` – whichever is the minimum – and building up the coefficient by multiplying intermediate results.
+For that purpose alone, we will switch from computing factorials to iterating over `k` or `n - k` – whichever is the minimum – and building up the coefficient by calculating intermediate results.

 Finally, we can check if we improved the algorithm performance-wise: